Opinion | Why is the Biden administration uniting our adversaries?

 This crisis, however, has highlighted a larger strategic failure, one that extends beyond this administration.
 One of the central rules of strategy is to divide your adversaries.
 But, increasingly, U.S. foreign policy is doing the opposite.
-Earlier this month, in a more than 5,000-word document, Russia and China affirmed a “friendship” with “no limits.”
+Earlier this month, in a more-than-5,000-word document, Russia and China affirmed a “friendship” with “no limits.”
 The two powers appear to be closer to one another than at any time in 50 years.

 For Russia — essentially a declining power — China’s support is a godsend.
 The most significant reason even tough sanctions against Russia might not work is that China, the world’s second-largest economy, could help.
 Russia recently announced new deals to sell more oil and gas to China, and Beijing could buy even more energy and other imports from the country.
 It could also let Moscow use various Chinese mechanisms and institutions to evade U.S. financial restrictions.
-“China is our strategic cushion,” Sergey Karaganov, a Kremlin adviser told Nikkei.
+“China is our strategic cushion,” Sergey Karaganov, a Kremlin adviser, told Nikkei.
 “We know that in any difficult situation, we can lean on it for military, political and economic support.”

 To those who would argue that this is simply a case of two autocracies ganging up, it’s worth noting that it was not always thus.
 In 2014 (when both countries were also autocracies), China pointedly refused to support Russia’s invasion of Ukraine.
 It has still not recognized the annexation of Crimea.
 Similarly, Beijing did not support Russia’s intervention in Georgia and has expressed its support for that country’s territorial integrity and independence.